Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Conceptual design of the neutron target

 where $l$ is the length of the scoring cell.
 The total thermal neutron areal density in the target is then obtained by summing over all scoring cells,

 The calculation of $A_{\mathrm{den}}$ is fundamental as it constitutes a key ingredient for determining the neutron-induced reaction rate in the storage-ring experiments considered here.
-The optimization calculations simulate $10^5$ neutron histories for each proton energy configuration between 5 and 10~MeV to ensure statistical convergence.
-Based on Monte Carlo sampling, we estimate that for $10^5$ simulated neutron histories the typical statistical fluctuation in $A_{\mathrm{den}}$ lies between 1\% and 3\%, depending on the configuration and the resulting thermal neutron density.
+The optimization calculations simulate $10^5$ neutron histories per proton energy configuration (5--10~MeV), yielding typical statistical fluctuations in $A_{\mathrm{den}}$ of 1--3\%.
 Each neutron history is sampled from the beryllium target position.
-The neutron energy distributions are taken from the $^9$Be$(p,xn)$ reaction calculations reported in reference\,\cite{luetal2021_geant4} (see Sec.\,\ref{sec:nsource}), while the angular distribution of emitted neutrons is assumed to be uniform in azimuth from $0$ to $2\pi$ around the axis defined by the proton beam direction in the cyclotron beam pipe (see Fig. \ref{fig:beam_pipe_setup}), as a simplifying approximation.
 Unless otherwise stated, $A_{\mathrm{den}}$ values are normalized per \emph{primary neutron in the source}, which is indicated in the units as ``/prim''.

+The neutron energy distributions are taken from the $^9$Be$(p,xn)$ reaction calculations reported in Ref.\,\cite{luetal2021_geant4} (see Sec.\,\ref{sec:nsource}), where Geant4 simulations employing the \texttt{QGSP\_BIC\_AllHP} physics list were shown to reproduce experimental neutron yields and MCNP6 results within 10\% in the 5--10\,MeV proton energy range.
+The angular distribution of emitted neutrons is assumed to be uniform in azimuth from $0$ to $2\pi$ around the axis defined by the proton beam direction in the cyclotron beam pipe (see Figure\,\ref{fig:beam_pipe_setup}), as a simplifying approximation.
+We note that a more comprehensive experimental characterization of the angular and energy distributions of the $^9$Be$(p,xn)$ reaction persists as an unresolved issue, as further discussed in Sec.\,\ref{sec:summary}.